geonetwork/core-doc-sources/eng/users/source/managing_metadata/processing/index.rst

  * schema: ISO19139
  * usage: Suggestion

-If WMS server defined in distribution section, suggest to add extent, CRS and graphic overview based on WMS.
+If an OGC WMS server is defined in distribution section, suggest that the user add extent, CRS and graphic overview based on that WMS.

 Add INSPIRE conformity